The climate in climate economics: CDICE - re-calibrating the climate of DICE

 \subsubsection{Carbon cycle}

 The carbon cycle model~\citep[see, e.g.,][]{Keeling1973} formally reads

-with $\Delta t$ being the time step in years, and $M_{t} = (M^{\text{AT}}_t, M^{\text{UO}}_t, M^{\text{LO}}_t)$ representing the carbon mass at time $t$ in the three reservoirs.
-Carbon emissions per year to the atmosphere, as well as to the ocean\footnote{This is an interesting option in the context of Carbon Dioxide Removal (CDR) techniques~\citep[see e.g.][]{rickels-et-al:18}.}, are specified via $E_{t}$.
+with $I$ being the identity matrix, $\Delta t$ being the time step in years, and $M_{t} = (M^{\text{AT}}_t, M^{\text{UO}}_t, M^{\text{LO}}_t)$ representing the carbon mass at time $t$ in the three reservoirs.
+The carbon emissions per year to the atmosphere, as well as to the ocean\footnote{This is an interesting option in the context of Carbon Dioxide Removal (CDR) techniques~\citep[see, e.g.,][]{rickels-et-al:18}.}, are specified via $E_{t}$.
 The time-constant matrix $B$,

 describes the mass transfer among reservoirs and has units \lq \lq mass fraction per time step\rq \rq.
 Assuming that mass conservation holds, that is,